 Rich Homemade Chicken Stock

-2 cloves garlic, skin left on (if not organic then peel)
+2 cloves organic garlic, skin left on (if not organic then peel)

-Season with kosher salt to taste.
-Cover.
+kosher salt to taste

 Let cool.
 Skim off any fat that has risen to the top.

-This recipe will make about 8 quarts.
+This recipe will make about 4 quarts.